bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-07 11:18 Friday

 Maybe activities should live in their own app?
-Might be easier if They had a generic relatin to attach them to resuts?
+Might be easier if They had a generic relation to attach them to resuts?

+## 2014-03-07 11:54 Friday

+- [ ] Make name fields optional in activities and budgetlines